Go Back

 Copied

-The second half of June has been quite warm across much of Europe, and the month is finishing up on a very hot note in many locations.
+The second half of June has been hot across much of Europe, and the new month is starting off sizzling in many locations.
 The extreme heat will linger into the first few days of July in many areas, but some cooler air is on the way for part of the continent, AccuWeather meteorologists say.

 "The extreme heat is being produced by a dome of high pressure associated with a northward bulge in the jet stream," AccuWeather Lead International Meteorologist Jason Nicholls said, "This setup tends to lock out any cool air from moving southward and allows the air to get hotter in place."

-Widespread highs of 30-40 C (ranging from upper 80s, 90s and low 100s F) will continue into Tuesday in northwest Europe and the middle of the week in central Europe.
-Many areas will experience their highest temperatures of the year so far, and in places where the heat builds, each day could be hotter than the last.
+Widespread highs of 30-40 C (ranging from upper 80s, 90s and low 100s F) continued into Tuesday in northwest Europe and will linger through the middle of the week in central Europe.
+Many areas have or will experience their highest temperatures in the last few years, and in places where the heat builds, each day could be hotter than the last.

 In order for the pattern to change, the high pressure dome must weaken or shift position.